airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 -   Research the various error codes that can be returned by the system calls made in these programs.
-Pick one to rewrite, and add code that checks EAX-INDEXED for error conditions, and, if one is found, writes a message about it to `STDERR` and exit.
+Pick one to rewrite, and add code that checks *%eax* for error conditions, and, if one is found, writes a message about it to `STDERR` and exit.

 -   Write a program that will add a single record to the file by reading the data from the keyboard.
 Remember, you will have to make sure